fsaer/tirefittingr/ReadMe.md

 Don't forget to commit properly to github!

 # How does this package work?
-1. For each run name, loads the raw data into memory, and trim the warmup data (function `readData`)
+1. For each run name, loads the raw data into memory
 2. To fit a curve, it uses a differential evolutionary algorithm which works by starting with an initial population of possible solutions.
 See DEOptim.
      - A solution is a set of Pacejka coefficients.
 For each set of coefficients the code will take the FZ, IA, and SA/SL values from each raw data point
-     - And output an Fx/Fy value using the Pacejka curve.For a set of coefficients, all of the output Fy/Fx values are compared to the actual
+     - And output an Fx/Fy value using the Pacejka curve.
+For a set of coefficients, all of the output Fy/Fx values are compared to the actual
      - Fx/Fy in the raw data.
 The total error for that set of coefficients (aka solution) is calculated.
      - Within the population of solutions the best solutions are mixed to create new solutions.
 After many rounds of selection, the best solution is added to the summary table along with the other runs.
 3. The latest curve is then plotted.
 The code divides the x axis (SA/SL) into groups, and finds the most common FZ in that group then it plots the curve for that group along with the raw data points closest to the common FZ value.